glotzerlab/signac-docs/docs/source/jobs.rst

     ...     print(job.data.x)

 Explicitly opening the underlying file by either using the context manager or the ``open()`` function is required when reading and writing arrays, such as ``numpy.arrays``.
-Please see the next section for details on accessing arrays.
+Please see the **Accessing arrays** section for details on accessing arrays.

 .. warning::